Skip to main content

 Despite higher entry prices, Australia ticks a lot of the boxes for international investors:

-• Population growth.
-Australia is population for international migration and we have a constant inflow of students and temporary workers creating a tight rental market, particularly in inner-city and middle-ring unit precincts.
+• Population growth: Australia is popular for international migration and we have a constant inflow of students and temporary workers creating a tight rental market, particularly in inner-city and middle-ring unit precincts.

 Where are the most expensive homes (and why)?